Canada Post Strike: What It Means For Your Business

 Many small- and medium-sized businesses (SMEs) depend on the postal system to ship goods, send marketing materials to consumers, send invoices, and receive payments from suppliers and customers.

-During the last round of Canada Post strikes in 2018, 61% of small firms reported they were negatively affected, particularly with challenges to cash flow due to delayed invoices and cheques and higher cost delivery alternatives.
-With the critical holiday shopping season around the corner and limited capacity to alternatives in many parts of Canada, avoiding a strike is important.
+- Over 75% of small firms reported they were negatively affected, particularly with challenges to cash flow due to delayed invoices and cheques and higher cost delivery alternatives.

-Are you affected by this strike?
-Or have you been affected by one of the many recent ones?
-Let us know how at OttawaCFIB@cfib.ca so we can continue to put pressure on government and better advocate for you!
+Let us know so we can continue to put pressure on government and better advocate for you!

-CFIB encourages business owners impacted by the strike to send a message to their Member of Parliament by using CFIB’s customizable template letter.
-Addresses for current members of Parliament: https://www.ourcommons.ca/Members/en/search
+CFIB encourages business owners impacted by the strike to send a message to their Member of Parliament (MP).
+Download CFIB’s customizable template letter and tell your MP how you feel!
+Find your MP’s address at https://www.ourcommons.ca/Members/en/search.

 For more information, check out these resources: